TrueSkrillor/panel-filter-operator/src/doc/userguide.md

 ## Introduction

-Filter attributes to use it in the panel widget
+Filter attributes to use it in the [Panel Widget](https://github.com/Wirecloud/panel-widget)

 ## Settings

-- `Attr`: Attribute to filter.
+- `Attr`: The attribute to get from the entity.
-- `Units`: Units of the attribute.
+- `Units`: Units of the attribute that will be displayed on the panel widget.

 ## Wiring